Steiner-254/aws-reStart/Week 3/Day3.md

 >> Moving up one layer, there is a router in the LAN directing traffic.
 The table within the VPC that states the Destination and Target represents the routes that route traffic within and out of the VPC.

+## Network management
+- A network management model is a representation of how data is managed, and how applications are hosted in a network.